Phase transitions and thermodynamic geometry of a Kerr-Newman black hole in a cavity: Introduction

 \section{Introduction}

-One of the most appealing ways to define the energy of the gravitational field in a spatially bounded region follows from Brown and York's method \cite{Brown:1992br}.
-In their pioneering work, the quasi-local energy is defined through the Hamiltonian.
+How to define the quasi-local energy of a gravitational field in a spatially bounded cavity is an important topic in general relativity.
+For example, developing a tool to calculate the quasi-local energy could help us better understand the theory of gravitation itself.
+Moreover, correct thermodynamic quantities of black holes are probably at the quasi-local level.
+For the simplest non-trivial black hole solution in general relativity, the Schwarzschild black hole, whose thermodynamics in a cavity was first investigated with the help of the Euclidean action \cite{York:1986it}, where a phase transition that occurs between thermal flat spacetime and the black hole was found to be very similar to that of the Hawking-Page in AdS space \cite{Hawking:1982dh}.
+The thermodynamic quantities are consistent with the results from the later proposed Brown-York definition of quasi-local quantities \cite{Brown:1992br}.
 By means of such a definition, thermodynamic quantities for some simple gravitational systems enclosed by a cavity were obtained \cite{Brown:1994gs}.
-Nevertheless, there are several available reference backgrounds to choose.
-In many cases, the flat spacetime background is a preferred choice since it has the vanishing Hamiltonian.
-With this choice, the thermodynamics of a asymptotic flat Schwarzschild black hole enclosed by a spherical cavity was investigated in \cite{York:1986it}, where a phase transition that occurs between thermal flat spacetime and the black hole was found to be very similar to that of the Hawking-Page in AdS space \cite{Hawking:1982dh}.
-Afterwards, the thermodynamics and phase transitions of a RN black hole in a cavity were studied in a grand canonical ensemble \cite{Braden:1990hw} and a canonical ensemble \cite{Carlip:2003ne,Lundgren:2006kt}, which exhibit some similarities to the black hole in asymptotic AdS space.
+Afterwards, the thermodynamics and phase transitions of a RN black hole in a cavity were studied in a grand canonical ensemble \cite{Braden:1990hw} and a canonical ensemble \cite{Carlip:2003ne,Lundgren:2006kt}, which also exhibit some similarities to the black hole in asymptotic AdS space.